JosephSilber/page-cache/readme.md

 ### Ignoring the cached files

-To make sure you don't commit your locally cached files to your git repository, add this line to your `.gitignore` file:
+To make sure you don't commit your locally-cached files to your git repository, add this line to your `.gitignore` file:

 ```
 /public/page-cache